 - There are no local shops, so bring everything you need.

-- You also need to bring plenty of rubbish bags, as it all must be taken out of the park with you.
+- Bring plenty of rubbish bags, as it all must be taken out of the park with you.

-- No open fires allowed, but there are communal barbeques that do the trick on a chilly night.
+- No open fires allowed, but there are communal wood barbeques so BYO firewood.

-Girraween is 26km south of Stanthorpe and 30km north of Tenterfield.
-The winding bitumen road continues a further 9 km east through the Wyberba Valley to the park information centre.
+Girraween National Park is located 26km south of Stanthorpe and 30km north of Tenterfield, just off the New England Highway.
+The winding bitumen road continues a further nine km east through the Wyberba Valley to the park’s information centre.
 You can find more information on Girraween National Park here – http://www.nprsr.qld.gov.au/parks/girraween/.